 One of most impressive things about the Kramer Focus VT-211S is the list of premium materials that have gone into the build.
 This is the cheapest guitar in this list by quite some margin and yet it still comes with a solid mahogany body.
 It’s a Strat-style guitar, so of course we found it to be comfortable to play in any situation.

 It had a really nice maple neck, with a maple fretboard, too.
 The profile was slim, but still felt substantial, and the finish on the back was a fantastic satin that made getting up and down the neck a real joy.

 Once again, we found ourselves pretty amazed by this Kramer when it came to fretwork.
-For a guitar that costs less than $150, it was really well finished.
-Everything we leveled as it should be, no dead spots, no buzzing, and no sharp edges.
+For a guitar costing less than $150, it was really well-finished.
+Everything was leveled as it should be, with no dead spots, no buzzing, and no sharp edges.

-We really loved the knurled chromed knobs, and the way they gave this Kramer a much more premium look.
-The 6 point trem system was definitely useable too.
+We really loved the knurled chromed knobs and the way they gave this Kramer a much more premium look.
+The 6-point trem system was definitely useable too.
 Many budget guitars really struggle in this area, but we didn’t encounter any tuning stability issues after using it.
-The tuning knobs had a unique kidney bean style design, they worked really well, and again, looked great.
+The tuning knobs had a unique kidney-bean style design, which worked really well and looked great.